adjstreams/twitch-user-notes/docs/smoketest.md

 Each night, a GitHub Action opens:

 1. **Twitch homepage**
-2. **A live channel's chat**
+2. **A live channel's chat and profile views**

-It checks whether expected Twitch DOM elements still exist — based on `src/selectors.ts`.
+It checks whether expected Twitch DOM elements still exist — based on the selector context definitions in [`selectorMetadata.ts`](./selectors.md).

 ---

 ## ✅ How It Works

 1. Playwright runs headless Chromium
-2. Selectors are loaded from `USERNAME_SELECTORS`
+2. Selectors are grouped by context (homepage, chat, profile, etc.)
-3. Pages are visited and each selector is checked:
+3. Pages are visited and each relevant selector is checked:
    - If it matched previously but now returns 0 → it is marked as dropped
 4. A diff is generated between current and last baseline
 5. If any selectors dropped from `true → false`, a GitHub Issue is opened